Jan. 23 - 26, 2019

 A Most Outstanding Player of the respective championship and 3rd/4th place games will be awarded during the close of games

 Coach's Award – presented to the coach/coaching staff/sponsors whose team/program exemplifies mental and physical preparedness, a competitive and cooperative spirit, a character of sportsmanship in attitude and action and a teachable and nurturing approach in the realm of positive leadership

-Spirit Award – individual/team performance/positive display of cooperative effort, sportsmanship, attitude and action embodying the true spirit and essence of the game.
+Spirit Award – presented to an individual or team in relationship to team play, cooperative effort, sportsmanship, attitude and action embodying the true spirit and essence of the game.